 Strangely for such a formal lot, they are very demonstrative with people they know well, lots of kissing, hugging including men kissing other men friends and definitely men kissing their male family members.
-OK, practically everyone has stopped for the moment but.....

 If you meet French people socially, friends of friends etc, you'll be allocated the same level of friendship by the French as your friends so when you are leaving they may still shake hands because you are foreigners and if you want to keep the interaction formal jump straight in there with your right hand so there is no confusion...